kanors-emr/Veda-documentation/docs/source/pages/Getting started.rst

 `Download Veda <https://showcase.dropbox.com/s/Veda2.0-5bA9awGzRHGWc5BWXuU3N>`_

-* To download and install VEDA2.0 it is recommend that the new user first takes a look at the video:
+* To download and install VEDA2.0 it is recommended that the new user first takes a look at the video:

     .. raw:: html